 Aflatoxins and Environmental Toxins

 Long-term exposure to drinking water that is contaminated with naturally occurring arsenic increases the risk of some types of liver cancer.
-This is more common in parts of East Asia, but might also occur in the United States, such as parts of Maine, Michigan, Minnesota, South Dakota, Oklahoma, and Wisconsin.
+This is more common in parts of East Asia, but might also occur in the United States, including parts of Maine, Michigan, Minnesota, South Dakota, Oklahoma, and Wisconsin.